 San Cristobal Island

 The easternmost of all the islands, San Cristobal holds the only permanent freshwater source in the entire archipelago.
-Unlike many other islands, San Cristobal has a number of things that travellers can see and do without the supervision of a park guide, making it much more appealing for the independent explorer.
+Unlike many other islands, San Cristobal has a number of things that travelers can see and do without the supervision of a park guide, making it much more appealing for the independent explorer.
 You will, however, need a guide to visit Kicker Rock, which boasts some of the world’s best snorkelling.
 For those wanting to learn more about the islands they are exploring, the Centro de Interpretacion is an excellent source of information and rivals the Charles Darwin Research Centre located on Santa Cruz.
 The displays and exhibits focus on the natural history, geology and climate of the islands as well as the importance of conservation and protecting the environment.
 The Punta Carola and Playa Cabo de Horno, two pristine beaches speckled with sea lions, are also worth visiting.

 Home to one of the two airports that connect the Galapagos Islands with the mainland, Baltra is a springboard for exploring the archipelago.
 Mosquera, a sandy stretch between North Seymour and Baltra, can easily be accessed from the island and is a fantastic place to observe sea lions in their natural habitat.
 Despite having formerly dwindled to an alarming number, the island also has a thriving population of land iguanas.
 These animals were driven to extinction in 1954 by a number of factors, one of which was that their habitat was being destroyed by goats that had been introduced to the island.
 In an attempt to repopulate the island, several iguanas from North Seymour were taken to Santa Cruz for breeding purposes before being released on to Baltra.
 Scientists are now satisfied that the population of iguanas has recovered sufficiently as there are around 420 on the island.

 Santa Fe Island